ricardofunke/rocketchat-example/README.md

 1. Install the [WeDeploy CLI](https://wedeploy.com/docs/intro/using-the-command-line/).
 2. Clone this repository.
 3. Open the project with your command line and run `we deploy -p yourproject`.
+4. Add `NGINX_HOST` environment variable with the domain you would like to use to `proxy` service

 ## License